EgleSva/Analysis-of-Movie-Ratings/README.md

 5. graph - TOP 5 most frequent words in titles that are longer or equal to 4 letters.
 ![5_graph_old1.png](5_graph_old1.png)
+Graph 5 illustrates what are the top 5 most used words that have more than 4 letters in movie titles.
+The most used word is "Last", it has been used in more than 50 movies' titles.
+In the second and third places there are "Night" and "Christmas" accordingly with both being used in more than 40 movies.

 6. BONUS graph - TOP 10 "Christmas" Critically Acclaimed Movies with People Ratings and Votes.